katsaii/gml-prelude/README.md

 One of the main features of this library are [iterators](https://github.com/NuxiiGit/gml-prelude/blob/master/examples/iterators.md); the benefit of iterators comes from the ability to be lazy, and the ability to combine arbitrarily many operations together.
 This behaviour allows you to handle infinite data structures without stalling.

-Another powerful feature is [partial application](https://github.com/NuxiiGit/gml-prelude/blob/master/examples/partial-application.md) of function arguments.
+Another powerful feature is the ability to partially apply function arguments.
 This helps reduce code duplication and verbosity.

 ## Usage examples